 The attacks on Libya's major oil ports by Haftar, who opposes the U.N.-backed Government of National Accord (GNA), pushes the North African state towards a broader battle over its oil resources and disrupts attempts to restart production.

 Armed conflict, political disputes and militant attacks have reduced Libya's oil production to about 200,000 barrels per day (bpd) from 1.6 million bpd it was producing before an uprising and fall of Muammar Gaddafi in 2011.

 Haftar's move to take over the oil ports, according to Libya analyst Mattia Toaldo of the European Council on Foreign Relations, "was widely expected".

 "This area of the oil crescent is where militias, after the fall of Gaddafi, have fought over and over again," he said, speaking to Al Jazeera from London.

 The fighting around the oil ports underscores the fragility and volatility of the unity government in Libya, a country with rival parliaments and rival governments.

 "Haftar has never recognised the government in Tripoli.
-He's loyal to the House of Representatives [in Tobruk], which, because things are complicated in Libya, is also internationally recognised," said Toaldo.
+He's loyal to the house of representatives [in Tobruk], which, because things are complicated in Libya, is also internationally recognised," said Toaldo.

 Haftar, a former army general who has been a divisive figure in Libya since Gaddafi was toppled, has resisted attempts to integrate him into a unified armed forces and overcome divisions between the east and west regions.

-Many in western Libya and Tripoli criticise Haftar as a former Gaddafi ally bent on establishing a military dictatorship, but he has become a political figurehead for many in the east who feel abandoned by the capital.
+Many in western Libya and Tripoli criticize Haftar as a former Gaddafi ally bent on establishing a military dictatorship, but he has become a political figurehead for many in the east who feel abandoned by the capital.